 Instructions

-- In a bowl, combine the soy sauce, vinegar, brown sugar, ½ cup water, cornstarch, and black pepper to taste.
+- In a bowl, combine ¼ cup soy sauce, 1 tablespoon vinegar, 1½ tablespoons brown sugar, ½ cup water, 1 teaspoon cornstarch, and black pepper to taste.
 Mix until combined, then set aside.

-- In the same skillet over medium heat, add another tablespoon of oil and sauté the garlic until golden and fragrant, being careful not to burn it.
+- In the same skillet over medium heat, add 1 tablespoon oil and sauté the garlic until golden and fragrant, being careful not to burn it.

-- Return the seared eggplant and pour the sauce, gently tossing to coat the pieces.
-Cover with a lid, slightly lower the heat, and let the steam cook the eggplant all the way through for about 2 minutes.
+- Return the seared eggplant to the skillet and pour in the sauce.
+Gently toss to coat the eggplant.
+Cover with a lid, lower the heat, and let it cook for about 2 minutes until the eggplant is tender.

-- Once the eggplant is fully cooked and the sauce has thickened, sprinkle chopped scallions and fried garlic or shallots as desired.
+- Once the eggplant is cooked and the sauce has thickened, sprinkle with chopped scallions and some fried garlic or shallots.

 Notes